AgoraIO-Community/Solo/README.md

 ## Bandwidth expansion

 The main reason for solo to use bandwidth expansion is to reduce the computational complexity.
 In the WB mode of Silk, all 16KHz signals will enter the subsequent processing module, while for the voice, the information above 8kHz is very small.
 This part of information will enter the subsequent processing module, which will bring a certain waste of computing resources.
-Considering MDC needs to introduce additional analysis module to process multiple code streams, it will introduce additional complexity, which is one of the important reasons why MDC does not land smoothly in recent years.
-In order to reduce the complexity, we divide the wideband signal into 0-8k narrowband information and 8-16k high frequency information before coding.
+Considering MDC needs to introduce additional analysis module to process multiple bitstreams, it will introduce additional complexity, which is one of the important reasons why MDC does not land smoothly in recent years.
+In order to reduce the complexity, Solo divide the wideband signal into 0-8k narrowband information and 8-16k high frequency information before coding.
 Only the narrow-band information will enter the subsequent normal analysis and coding process, so that the subsequent calculation amount will be reduced by half, and the overall quality will not be significantly reduced thanks to the bandwidth expansion algorithm.
-In the high-frequency information part, Solo uses an independent analysis and coding module to compress the high-frequency information into a 1.6kbps code stream by default.
+In the high-frequency information part, Solo uses an independent analysis and coding module to compress the high-frequency information into a 1.6kbps bitstream by default.
 This part of high frequency information can be combined with low frequency signal in decoder to recover high frequency signal.

 ## MDC with delay decision

 In Silk, delay decision module is a module for computing coding error.
-It can select the code stream with the smallest error from multiple candidate code streams as the coding output.
-To some extent, it makes scalar quantization have the performance of vector quantization Solo uses the delay decision module to realize the analysis and construction of multi description code stream.
+It can select the bitstream with the smallest error from multiple candidate bitstreams as the coding output.
+To some extent, it makes scalar quantization have the performance of vector quantization Solo uses the delay decision module to realize the analysis and construction of multi description bitstream.
 The MDC of solo mainly acts on the residual signal output by the filter.
 Solo will perform multi gain control on the residual signal according to the current signal state: after the MD gain a (0 < a < 1) is calcelated, it will be acted on the odd subframe.
 Meanwhile, the even subframe is multiplied by (1-a) .
 Here, it is recorded as residual 1 and residual 2.

 Figure 3.
 Multiple description residual signal:
 ![solo_residual](https://github.com/AgoraIO-Community/Solo/blob/master/imag/solo_residual.png)